gettalong/hexapdf/man/man1/hexapdf.1.md

 ### image2pdf

-`hexapdf image2pdf output.pdf image1.jpg image2.pdf image3.png`
+`hexapdf image2pdf image1.jpg image2.pdf image3.png output.pdf`

 Create a PDF file `output.pdf` containing three pages with one image per page and the image fitted to the page.